Robert Herrick (poet): Poetic style and stature

 Herrick wrote over 2,500 poems, about half of which appear in his major work, Hesperides.
 Hesperides also includes the much shorter Noble Numbers, his first book of spiritual works, first published in 1648.
-He is well known for his style, and in his earlier works for frequent references to lovemaking and the female body.
+He is well known for his style, and in his earlier works for frequent references to sex and the female body.
 His later poetry was of a more spiritual and philosophical nature.
 Among his most famous short poetical sayings are the unique monometers, such as number 475, "Thus I / Pass by / And die,/ As one / Unknown / And gone."

 Herrick sets out his subject-matter in the poem he printed at the beginning of his collection, "The Argument of his Book".
 He dealt with English country life and its seasons, village customs, complimentary poems to various ladies and his friends, themes taken from classical writings, and a solid bedrock of Christian faith, not intellectualized but underpinning the rest.
 It has been said of Herrick's style that "his directness of speech with clear and simple presentation of thought, a fine artist working with conscious knowledge of his art, of an England of his youth in which he lives and moves and loves, clearly assigns him to the first place as a lyrical poet in the strict and pure sense of the phrase."

 Herrick never married and none of his love poems seems to connect directly with any one woman.
 He loved the richness of sensuality and the variety of life.
 This appears vividly in such poems as "Cherry-ripe", "Delight in Disorder" and "Upon Julia's Clothes".

-The overriding message in Herrick's work is that life is short, the world beautiful and love splendid.
-We must use the short time we have to make the most of it.
-This message is clear in "To the Virgins, to make much of Time", "To Daffodils", "To Blossoms" and "Corinna's Going A Maying", where the warmth and exuberance of a seemingly kind and jovial personality comes over.
+The central message is that life is short, the world is beautiful and love is a splendid thing, and so people should use the short time available to make the most of it.
+This message is clear in "To the Virgins, to make much of Time", "To Daffodils", "To Blossoms" and "Corinna's Going A Maying", where the tone imply a kind and jovial personality.